Need Help? Give us a call.

 1 (800) 345-3452

-Whether you’re an accountant, business owner, or average citizen in the United States, unless you have the ability to freeze time, you likely have one thing on your mind until April 17.
-And that’s taxes.
-Especially now that the new Trump tax plan could impact small business, there are more unanswered questions than ever.
+Whether you’re an accountant, business owner, or average citizen in the United States, you likely have one thing on your mind until April 17, and that’s taxes.
+Especially now that the Trump tax plan will impact small business, you likely have more questions than ever.

 To understand how Trump’s tax plan will impact your business, let’s first re-establish the different categories of businesses entities at the center of Trump’s tax plan:

-The new tax plan brings a slew of new deductions, new tax credits, and tools that small business owners can take advantage of to reduce their tax burden.
+The Donald Trump tax plan brings a slew of new deductions, new tax credits, and tools that small business owners can take advantage of to reduce their tax burden.

 How does a change in the corporate tax rate impact small businesses, especially if this tax break applies specifically to C-corps?